researchops/research-skills/README.md

 > The Researcher Skills workshop is coming to (city).
 We're bringing together groups of researchers who are interested in reflecting on their craft, learning, and growing.
 In this 2-hour workshop, we discuss specific challenges in doing the work, map out past project experience, and evaluate skills and career progression with tools developed by the ResearchOps Community.
 >
 >It's also an opportunity for us to give back.
 We'll collect some of the workshop output data and send it back to the ResearchOps community.
-They'll clean up and open-source all of the researcher skills data, and gatehr a project team together to publish a well-informed skills framework that researchers everywhere can use as a guide for growth and career progression.
+They'll clean up and open-source all of the researcher skills data, and gather a project team together to publish a well-informed skills framework that researchers everywhere can use as a guide for growth and career progression.
 This workshop is open to anyone with hands-on experience doing research.

 #### More details for participants: